framsouza/eck-saml-hot-warm-cold/README.md

           command: ['sh', '-c', 'sysctl -w vm.max_map_count=262144']
 ```

-To install or perform any task at the operational system level before Elasticsearch starts, you should use initContainer.
-In this example we are installing the GCS repository where we can use to send the indices snapshots.
+To install or perform any task at the operational system level before Elasticsearch starts, you should use _initContainer_.
+In this example, we are installing the GCS repository where we can send the indices snapshots.

-Next the sysctl container, will increase the mmapfs, that is some operational system is too low by default, which may result in out of memory exception.
-Bothe container will run and killed before Elasticsearch starts.
+Next, the sysctl container will increase the mmapfs, that is some operational system is too low by default, which may result in out-of-memory exception.
+The container will run and be killed before Elasticsearch starts.

-These are the session from one node, the rest of the nodes configuration is basically the same, except by the name & zone & storageClass name.
-At the end of the file, you you see the following setting (which applies to the whole cluster):
+These are the sessions from one node.
+The rest of the node configuration is basically the same, except for the name, zone, and _storageClass_ name.
+At the end of the file, you see the following setting (which applies to the whole cluster):
 ```
  updateStrategy:
     changeBudget:
       maxSurge: 1
       maxUnavailable: 1